Max drivers per cat.:

 Wealth Management constitutes 46% of the Trefis price estimate for Morgan Stanley's stock.

 Institutional Securities (M&A Advisory, Equity Underwriting & Debt Origination, FICC Trading, Equity Trading, Principal Investments & Other) constitute 45% of the Trefis price estimate for Morgan Stanley's stock.

 Investment Management constitutes 9% of the Trefis price estimate for Morgan Stanley's stock.

 WHAT HAS CHANGED?

-In Q2 2021, Morgan Stanley reported Total Revenues of $14.8 billion, up 8% y-o-y.
-This could be partially attributed to a 92% y-o-y jump in investment management and a 30% increase in wealth management businesses.
-It was partially offset by a 14% drop in the institutional securities segment grew 22% y-o-y in the quarter.
+In Q3 2021, Morgan Stanley reported Total Revenues of $14.8 billion, up 26% y-o-y.
+This could be partially attributed to a 38% y-o-y jump in investment management and a 28% increase in wealth management businesses.
+Further, the institutional securities segment grew 22% y-o-y in the quarter.

 Impact of coronavirus outbreak

 Morgan Stanley’s stock suffered in the first quarter of 2020 as states and countries were on lockdown due to the Coronavirus pandemic.
 However, it has recovered now and has surpassed its pre-Covid peak.In 2020, Businesses investing suffered, with a shift in focus from long-term to near-term survivability.
 On the same lines, there was a drop in consumer demand as people refrained from discretionary expenditures.
 It had a negative impact on the core banking revenues of all the major banks.However, Morgan Stanley generates a big chunk of its revenues from sales & trading and investment banking businesses.
 Sales & Trading generated positive growth driven by higher trading volumes.
 This coupled with higher investment banking revenues due to a jump in underwriting deals, resulted in 16% y-o-y growth for Morgan Stanley in FY 2020.
 Further, the same trend is expected to drive FY2021 results.